ishiikurisu/Lab/src/edf/EDF/README.md

 # EDF class

 These files implement a representation to the EDF standard in C++ language.
 Now, only the 1997 EDF is implemented, and it can be used using the `edf.hpp` header.

-The EDF+ is to be implemented, and currently it can be accessed in the `edfp.hpp` header;
+The EDF+ reader is to be implemented, and currently it can be accessed in the `edfp.hpp` header;

 # Methods